 I am Sami from Japan.
 I am or was a terminal stage 4 colon cancer patient.
 A Carnivorous diet helped save my life.
 I’m writing this email because I would like to help people who have the same condition by sharing my story.

-On April 7th, 2021, after eating some mushrooms I had a dull yet uneasy sensation in my stomach.
-The next morning I went to our neighbor’s hospital but they couldn’t finger out.
+On April 7th, 2021, after eating some mushrooms, I had a dull yet uneasy sensation in my stomach.
+The next morning, I went to our neighbor’s hospital but they couldn’t figure out.
 I was sent to one of the biggest hospitals where they gave me a diagnosis of stage 4 colorectal cancer metastasized liver.

 I had an intensive operation following chemotherapy.
 I was dying and hospitalized.
 But I didn’t eat hospital food looking rubbish.
 I ate meat secretly.
 I kept a carnivorous diet during my hospitalization.

-When my medical team discovered a reoccurrence of cancer in my liver l sent an email to Professor Seyfried.
+When my medical team discovered a recurrence of cancer in my liver, I sent an email to Professor Seyfried.
 It states:

 Dear Dr. Thomas N. Seyfried,

 I am writing this because I am going to have to decide on my cancer treatment.
 My name is Masami, 48years old female from Japan.

 I had an enormous surgery in May this year.
 I had my ascending colon, one-fourth of the liver, appendix, and four lymph nodes taken out.

 Three months later, they found another cancer cell growth in the liver.

 I have been on chemotherapy since July.
 It’s so tough.